jentrinh/jentrinh.github.io/_posts/2016-11-15-IntroducingTrashbot.md

 <iframe style="max-width:100%;" src="https://www.youtube.com/embed/IFH0AUOpU_8" frameborder="0" allowfullscreen></iframe>

 A single TrashBot has the potential to replace all conventional trash and recycling bins we currently use.
-From corporate workplaces to stadiums and ball parks to universities, schools, airports, grocery stores, restaurants, malls, and even airplanes, the practical applications for TrashBot are endless.
+From corporate workplaces to stadiums and ball parks to universities, schools, airports, grocery stores, restaurants, malls, and even airplanes.
+The practical applications for TrashBot are endless.
 With accurate, automated separation of recyclables at the source, communities could even begin utilizing multi-stream recycling instead of single stream.

 ## Where we are now